 Hand Infections Caused By Bites

-The most common cause is injury to the knuckles by the teeth from punching someone in the mouth.
-Animal bites are also common causes.
+The most common human bite–related infection of the hand is injury to the knuckles of a person who punches another person in the mouth (called a clenched fist injury or fight bite).
+Animal bites are also common causes of hand infections.
 Wound contamination by a number of types of bacteria can result from human and animal bites.
-All bite injuries are potentially dangerous and can cause severe infections or serious complications (such as tendon, bone or joint infections).
+All bite injuries are potentially dangerous and can cause severe infections or serious complications (such as tendon infections or infectious arthritis).

 Infected bites cause pain, swelling, redness, and tenderness.

 Doctors base the diagnosis of an infected bite wound on an examination.
 However, if the skin is broken, an x-ray is often done to detect a fracture, tooth, or other foreign objects, which can cause or worsen infection.

 To identify the type of bacteria that is causing the infection, doctors swab inside the wound or remove a sample of pus from the wound and try to grow (culture) the bacteria in a laboratory.